 Before he was born, I never wanted to feed him processed foods.
 BUT, as a parent I realize sometimes the convenience of a frozen chicken nugget, waffle, etc. is a luxury and a life saver when you are in a rush.
 I can’t feed August ANY of these things.
 We can’t even drive through Mc Donalds for a french fries (they have dairy…whaaaaa???) or go to get ice cream.
 This has made my life a tad complicated when we are traveling or in a hurry in the mornings before work.

 On top of August’s lactose intolerance, he is also a semi-picky eater.
 He eats like a bird and likes mustard one day but spits it out the next.
 You never know what you are going to get with him!
 Add that to my husband’s love for cheese and also semi-pickiness and you have a real issue with your menu for the week.
 That being said, I have searched and searched and searched on the internet for a quick list of items to give lactose free toddlers for snacks, lunches, etc…but somehow keep coming up with barely any helpful results.
 Just like with people who blog about making baby food, the people who blog about making lactose free meals are usually moms who blog for a living and have more time to be making kale and flax seed muffins from scratch each morning for breakfast….ok this isn’t really a thing but some of the baby food and lactose free recipes I have found are absurd.
 My budget can either not afford the ingredients or they are not even something I would make myself…let alone my toddler who is going to throw it on the floor.
+While my lactose intolerance problem is solved pretty easily by avoiding dairy and taking Lactaid pills when I want to eat some, his is not.

 Anyhow, my point is…over the last 4 months I have struggled really hard to come up with some easy meals and snacks that work with our fast paced lactose free life.
 And since I write a blog, I figured that maybe it would be nice of me to share some of my favorites with the world and maybe (JUST MAYBE) I would be able to help another mom struggling out there.